-The Freshers’ Pass allows you full access to everything these groups have on offer.
-Not every event will require you to present it, particularly some of those that take place during the day, but for all of the big night-time parties the pass is a must.
+The Freshers’ Band allows you full access to everything these groups have on offer.
+Not every event will require you to present it, particularly some of those that take place during the day, but for all of the big night-time parties the band is a must.
 See it as your meal-ticket to an all you can eat buffet: use it wisely and fill your plate.

 Students’ Representative Council

-The Gilchrist Postgraduate Club, just through the Main Gate, is jointly run by the SRC and the University giving postgraduates a social space with the only barista coffee on campus, alcoholic drinks as well as food.
-The space will be open all week for you to come in and have a look around.
-For more information check them out below!
+The Gilchrist Postgraduate Club, just through the Main Gate, is jointly run by the SRC and the University, offering postgraduates a social space serving barista coffee, alcoholic drinks and a range of food.
+The space will be open all week, so head down to check it out and consider getting involved in September’s welcome events.

-The SRC Freshers’ Helpers are in blue t-shirts and are the crew to ask about all of the above and any events in the University’s historic Quadrangles.
+The SRC Freshers’ Helpers are in blue t-shirts and are the crew to ask about all of the above and anything else that might be on your mind.

 Glasgow University Sports Association

-GUSA is the University’s (well toned) sports body.
-The gym, swimming pool and activity halls can be found in the Stevenson Building (the Stevie) on Oakfield Avenue behind the GUU.
+GUSA is the University’s (well-toned) sports body.
+Our recently upgraded playground can be found in the Stevenson Building (“the Stevie”) on Oakfield Avenue, and now offers a swimming pool, steam room, sauna, three studios, a cardio suite, a strength and conditioning suite and TWO sports halls.
+All of the above makes it one of the best facilities available in the country so there really is no excuse not to get involved!
 Gym membership is among the cheapest in the UK and there is free access for all students during Freshers’ Week.

-The 49 clubs that constitute GUSA offer everything from Aikido to Volleyball.
-Almost all clubs offer taster sessions during Freshers’ Week giving you the chance to try out a new sport and meet your future teammates.
-Some sessions are held at the Garscube Campus and free minibuses will shuttle you from the Main Gates of the Uni to and from the sessions.
+There are 50 sports clubs affiliated to GUSA, offering everything from aikido to wakeboarding, as well as pretty much everything sporting in between.
+Almost all the clubs offer taster sessions during Freshers’ Week, giving you the chance to try out a new sport and maybe meet your future teammates.
+Some sessions are held at the off-campus outdoor facility at Garscube Sports Complex, but free minibuses will shuttle you from the University’s Main Gate if you’re keen for an adventure.

-Tuesday and Wednesday of Freshers’ Week sees all GUSA clubs set up stalls in the main hall of the Stevie giving you the chance to chat to their members, see demonstrations of their sports and scribble your email address down to stay in touch.
+Tuesday and Wednesday of Freshers’ Week sees GUSA’s affiliated clubs set up stalls in the main hall of the Stevie giving you the chance to chat to their members, check out demonstrations of their sports and scribble your email address down to stay in touch.

-GUSA helpers will be wearing pink t-shirts – they’ll let you know the schedule of taster sessions or answer any questions you have on sport at Uni.
-Wednesday evening sees the annual GUSA party, a night of fancy dress and themed decorations as the helpers lose their pink t-shirts and flaunt their athleticism on the dance floor.
+Look out for our GUSA helpers — the keenest and friendliest bunch on campus!
+They’ll let you know the schedule of taster sessions or answer any questions you have on sport at the University, as well as try to convince you to come along to the annual GUSA Freshers’ Week party.
+Usually held on the Wednesday, the GUSA party is a night of fancy dress and themed decorations as the helpers lose their #blackandgold uniform in favour of facepaint and costumes and flaunt their athleticism on the dance floor.

 Glasgow University Union

-The GUU is one of two social unions on campus.
-Based in the grand old building at the bottom of University Avenue, they provide social, catering and entertainment facilities for students throughout the year.
+GUU is the other of the two social unions on campus.
+From the grand old building at the bottom of University Avenue, they offer their take on the complete social package for students at the University.

-There’s more to the GUU though than music, games and partying.
-The Union is perhaps even more famous for its debating history, with previous speakers including MPs Charles Kennedy, Sir Ming Campbell and Liam Fox, who all cut their teeth in the impressive Debates Chamber.
-From that very room Glasgow has gone on to win more world debating championships than any other university.
-The GUU hosts an annual Freshers’ Week Debate, which has counted Lembit Opik, Hazel Blears and Andrew Neil among the leading figures in British public life who have spoken alongside the GUU’s finest in recent times.
-This is, quite simply, a must-see event.
+In addition to the GUU’s renowned partying prowess, the Union is famous for its debating history; Charles Kennedy, Sir Menzies Campbell and Liam Fox all cut their teeth in the old building’s Debates Chamber.
+The GUU has produced more World Debates champions than any other University.
+If arguing and rhetoric are your thing, the GUU hosts an annual Freshers’ Week debate, which has counted Lembit Opik, Hazel Blears and Andrew Neil among the guest speakers at the event in recent times.

-Donning yellow t-shirts the GUU helpers will be hard to miss should you have any questions, or just want someone to play snooker against in the billiards room.
+Donning lime-green t-shirts, the GUU helpers will be hard to miss should you have any questions, or just want someone to play snooker against in the Union’s billiards room.

-The Gilchrist also has large study booths which have integrated TV screens with AV connections, allowing students to link-up their laptops and watch presentations or videos through the large screen so everyone around the booth can see — perfect for group study sessions before or after a seminar.
+The Gilchrist also has large study booths that have integrated TV screens with AV connections, allowing students to link-up their laptops and watch presentations or videos through the large screen so everyone around the booth can see — perfect for group study sessions before or after a seminar.

-The Gilchrist hosts numerous events throughout the year, with a great mix of PG relevant workshops and conferences, everything from ‘Presenting with Impact’ to PGT ‘Dissertation Creation’ Classes.
-Not only is their numerous academic focused events held to help make your degree as diverse and as fascinating as possible, the club also hosts a variety of fun and interesting social events, including cultural events such as a Burns Supper and Chinese New Year, as well as quizzes and film nights.
-The club is also home for many Postgraduate networks and groups which are great to get involved with.
+The Gilchrist hosts numerous events throughout the year, with a great mix of PG relevant workshops and conferences, everything from “Presenting with Impact” to PGT “Dissertation Creation” classes.
+Not only are their numerous academic focused events held to help make your degree as diverse and as fascinating as possible, the club also hosts a variety of fun and interesting social events, including cultural events such as a Burns Supper and Chinese New Year, as well as quizzes and film nights.
+The club is also home for many postgraduate networks and groups, which are great to get involved with.